StevenClontz/clontz.org/_posts/2018-08-07-mylabmath-sbg.md

 to either spend a sufficient amount of time or made a sufficient amount of progress in the lab working on quizzes in MyLabMath, since I believe that data is available, or else they should have been forced to come to class on Friday.)

+*UPDATE 2018-08-08:* In the gradebook, there were only two entries: 85% for the Study Plan, and 15% for the Final Exam.
+Note in particular that Quizzes were worth 0% directly, but they updated the Study Plan, so each correct response was essentially worth about 1% of the overall grade for the course.

 Overall I think this went well.
 A major downside was the inability to assess twice in
 MyLabMath: while I don't usually consider a standard "mastered" until it has been